cweinberger/bpc/README.md

 # Setup

-This section is only relevant for developing BPC.
+This section is only relevant when developing BPC.

 ## MongoDB

 You can almost start with an empty database.
-However, it needs to be primed with an admin scope and corresponding admin user who can manage permissions etc.
+However, it needs to be primed with an application with admin scope and corresponding admin user who can manage permissions etc.

 ```
 db.applications.insert({